prindadmin/prindapi/README.md

-# Prind-API
+# PrinD-API
-The API for Prind
+The API for PrinD